amiiralii/amiiralii.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm Amirali, a Computer Science Ph.D. student at the North Carolina State University.
-I am intrested in exploring methods that are smarter and faster than the current LLM trends.
+        I do explore Machine learning use cases in software engineering.
+Some folks call the field Automated Software Engineering, or AI4SE or even ML4SE!

-        I'm researching on the intersection of machine learning and software engineering.
-Some call it Automated software engineering or AI4SE!
+        You wanna here an unpopular opinion of mine? get ready!
+LLMs are overrated!!
+I am not a fan of today's trendy complex AI (language models).
+My PhD advisor, Dr. Timm Menzies, has the same opinion.
+Instead, I try to come up with simpler solutions that are as efficient, but exponentially cheaper. check out my latest works to see more.

-        You have an intresting idea in the field?
+        you're intrested too? or wanna share your thoughts?
-        Don't hesitate to reach out 😃
+        Don't hesitate to hit me up 😃
     design:
       columns: '1'
   - block: collection